-For the fiscal year ended December 31, 2015, Ernst & Young LLP billed us \$60,000 for professional services rendered for international tax planning for Akcea and state and local tax consulting projects.
-For the fiscal year ended December 31, 2014, there were no tax fees billed by Ernst & Young LLP for tax related matters that were not part of the integrated audit fees.
+For the fiscal year ended December 31, 2017, Ernst & Young LLP billed us approximately \$400,000 for professional services on tax projects, including services related to Akcea's initial public offering, international tax planning and state and local tax consulting projects, of which approximately \$200,000 was billed to Akcea.
+For the fiscal year ended December 31, 2016, Ernst & Young LLP billed us approximately \$200,000 for professional services rendered for international tax planning for Akcea and state and local tax consulting projects.